ldbc/ldbc_snb_interactive_v1_impls/graphdb/README.md

 > The result of the execution will generate three .ttl files `social_network_activity_0_0.ttl`, `social_network_person_0_0.ttl` and `social_network_static_0_0.ttl`

+## Running the benchmark

 ### Preprocessing and loading

-After that you need to change the following environment variables based on your data source.
+Change the following environment variables based on your data source.

 1. Set the `GRAPHDB_IMPORT_TTL_DIR` environment variable to point to the generated data set.
 Its default value points to the example data set under the `test-data` directory: